threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 result = w.capacity.reserve_s3(
-    size=1, # each workload have a different size available email='user@email.com', # the email on which you will received the connection information bot_id='my3bot.example.org') # your threebot id, it can be any of the names you gave to your 3bot
+    size=1, # each workload have a different size available email='user@email.com', # the email on which you will received the connection information location='farm_name', # name of the farm where to deploy the workload bot_id='my3bot.example.org') # your threebot id, it can be any of the names you gave to your 3bot
 ```